doodler345/DoodlerEngine/README.md

 1. Download [CMake](cmake.org/download/)
 2. Make sure CMake is in the User PATH VARIABLES
 3. VISUAL STUDIO:   run build.bat (automatically opens Visual Studio)
-4. ALTERNATIVE:     Generate into a new subdirectory called "build"
+4. ALTERNATIVE:     Generate into a new subdirectory called "build" with the IDE of your choice